RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-12-03-newsletter.md

 This month's theme is Accelerated Machine Learning, and we have short talks from NAG and NVIDIA.

-One item, the call for the the [NVIDIA GPU Technology Conference](https://www.nvidia.com/en-us/gtc/call-for-submissions/), closes tomorrow, so this is a final reminder to press submit if you already have a proposal in draft form.
+One item, the call for the [NVIDIA GPU Technology Conference](https://www.nvidia.com/en-us/gtc/call-for-submissions/), closes tomorrow, so this is a final reminder to press submit if you already have a proposal in draft form.